neoforged/Documentation/docs/items/tools.md

 ## Custom Tool Sets

-A tool set typically consists of five items: a pickaxe, an axe, a shovel, a hoe and a sword (swords aren't tools in the classical sense, but are included here for consistency as well).
-All of these tools are implemented using the following eight [data components][datacomponents]:
+A tool set typically consists of six items: a pickaxe, an axe, a shovel, a hoe, a sword, and a spear (swords and spears aren't tools in the classical sense, but are included here for consistency as well).
+All of these tools are implemented using a combination of the following fourteen [data components][datacomponents]:

 - `DataComponents#MAX_DAMAGE` and `#DAMAGE` for durability
 - `#MAX_STACK_SIZE` to set the stack size to `1`